 Placement tests are available for mathematics, chemistry, and a variety of second languages.
 The tests are not for credit and will not be graded, but you should take them seriously and do your best since you can only take each test once.
 Please plan to complete your placement testing at least one week before your orientation date, so your results can be reviewed by your advisor prior to your orientation date.

 At orientation, your advisor will look at both your transfer coursework and placement testing scores to determine which courses you should take to be the most successful.
-Your advisor will also act as your advocate for maximizing your course registration options.
+Your advisor will help you navigate your course registration options.